Walachul/SilvaPermaculture/README.md

     v.
 Try to submit the form only with one valid of the required inputs (the first 4) and verify that a relevant warning message appears. vi.
 Try to submit the form only with two valid of the required inputs(the first 4) and verify that a relevant warning message appears. vii.
 Try to submit the form only with three valid of the required inputs(the first 4) and verify that a relevant warning message appears. viii.
-Try to submit the form with the required inputs valid, but with the botanical name input already existing in the database and verify that a relevant warning message appears. ix.
-Try to submit the form with all the required inputs valid and with a .txt file upload for the plant's image and verify that a relevant warning message appears.
+Try to submit the form with all the required inputs valid and with a .txt file upload for the plant's image and verify that a relevant warning message appears.(Applicaton only allows extensions jpg and png) ix.
-    x.
 Try to submit the new plant form with all inputs valid and verify that a successful added plant message appears and redirects the user to the Plants page.

 ##### 6. Edit a plant form